All wine glasses are equal but, some are more equal than others.

 The tall and elegant Champagne flute is designed to maintain the fizz.
 This while allowing just enough surface area for you to detect the wine’s notes on the nose.
 Try drinking Champagne or sparkling wine from any other glass.
 You’ll quickly notice it tastes like a different wine – warmer and a lot less fizzy.

-Sweet wine glasses – less is more
+Glasses for Sweet Wines – less is more

 Sweet, dessert wines such as Sauternes and sweet Muscats are served in small glasses.
 The same goes for fortified wines such as port and sherry.
 This is because they have a much higher ABV of around 18-20% and so you need less.